Who is eligible to participate in DBSA’s Peer Specialist Course?

 Many individuals have increased their skills and marketability by successfully completing the DBSA Peer Specialist Course.
 However, participating in the course does not guarantee employment or a volunteer position as a Peer Specialist.
 Nor does successfully completing the course fulfill a state’s additional requirements for a state credential.
 Learn more about credentialling requirements here.

 Visit our registration page to complete the online application form by the scheduled deadline.
 Enrollment is limited.
 Please note that submitting an application form does not guarantee acceptance.

 Tuition is $1,500, plus a non-refundable $75 registration fee.
 If you are accepted, your registration fee will be automatically applied to your tuition.
 DBSA requires the full tuition payment be submitted 10 business days prior to the start of the course.

 Do you offer scholarships for the training course?

-At this time, DBSA does not offer scholarships for the Peer Support Specialist Training Course.
+At this time, DBSA does not offer scholarships for the Peer Specialist Training Course.